Paramount+: Merger of Skydance Media and Paramount Global

+Proposed merger of Paramount Skydance and Warner Bros.
+Discovery

+A few months following its formation, Paramount Skydance began making numerous bids to acquire Warner Bros.
+Discovery (WBD).
+During the bidding process, it was reported that Paramount was interested in merging Paramount+ with WBD's flagship streaming service HBO Max to create a flagship streaming platform for the combined company.

+Following a lengthy bidding war against Netflix, Paramount increased its offer for WBD, prompting Netflix to exit the bidding war and allowing Paramount to proceed as the winning bidder.

+Following the announcement of the merger, Paramount formally announced that it would merge Paramount+ and HBO Max into one streaming service, with which it aimed to reach more than 200 million streaming subscribers.

+On April 23, 2026, WBD's shareholders approved the sale to Paramount Skydance.

+On June 12, 2026, the Paramount-WBD deal was approved by the U.S. Department of Justice's Antitrust Division.

+The pre-trial press conference would be on February 24, 2027, as the Paramount & Warner Bros. trial was scheduled to take place from March 2 to 19, 2027.

 Geographical expansion

 In the United Kingdom and Ireland, the service launched on June 21, 2022, one day earlier than planned, and is available to watch on the Amazon Prime Video platform and as a standalone app.
 Subscribers to Sky Cinema received access to the service as part of their subscription, however in January 2025 the offering was shifted from the ad-free to the ad-supported subscription.

 An announcement about the launch of Paramount+ in Italy, France, Germany, Switzerland and Austria in the second half of the year was made in early 2022. in late 2022, Paramount+ announced that the streaming service will be launched in France and French-speaking Switzerland on December 1, followed by its arrival in Germany, Austria, and German-speaking Switzerland on December 8.

-Paramount+ was replaced in the Nordics by SkyShowtime, a joint venture with Comcast that also includes Sky Studios and NBCUniversal content.
-SkyShowtime was subsequently launched throughout many European countries over the course of late 2022 and early 2023, not including territories where Sky operates as a pay TV provider or France.
+In September 2022, Paramount+ was replaced in the Nordics by SkyShowtime, a joint venture with Comcast that also includes Sky Studios and NBCUniversal content.
+SkyShowtime was subsequently launched throughout many other European countries over the course of late 2022 and early 2023, not including territories where Sky operates as a pay-TV provider or France.

-The service is scheduled to be launched in Japan from November 15, 2023, in partnership with the cable television J:COM and Wowow, as part of their video streaming services, under a similar agreement to that of the South Korea.

-This service launched in South Korea on June 16, 2022, on the TVING video streaming platform operated by the entertainment company CJ ENM.
-TVING subscribers can stream Paramount+ content at no additional charge, but the Paramount+ hub on TVING in South Korea ended after June 18, 2024.
+The service launched in South Korea on June 16, 2022, on the TVING video streaming platform operated by the entertainment company CJ ENM.
+TVING subscribers could stream Paramount+ content at no additional charge, but the Paramount+ hub on TVING in South Korea ended after June 18, 2024.

+In Japan, the service launched on November 15, 2023, on the on-demand platforms of cable provider JCOM and satellite broadcaster Wowow at no additional cost to subscribers.
+It later expanded as a paid add-on channel to Prime Video on April 17, 2024, and to Lemino, operated by Japan's largest telecom NTT Docomo, on April 18, 2025.
+On February 18, 2026, it was announced that Paramount+ would cease all services in Japan on March 31 of the same year.